A Compendious Review of Majorization-Based Resource Theories: Quantum Information and Quantum Thermodynamics: Quantum Information

-Entanglement measures provide a quantitative assessment of the amount of entanglement present in a given state.
+We now embark upon the examination of entanglement measures which provide a quantitative assessment of the amount of entanglement present in a given state.
 Entanglement measures possess important properties discussed in Sec.\ref{Sec:RQuantification}.
 They are non-negative and vanish for separable states, reflecting the absence of entanglement in such states.
 Mathematically, an entanglement measure \(\mathcal{E}\) satisfies \(\mathcal{E}(\rho) \geq 0\) for all quantum states \(\rho\), and \(\mathcal{E}(\rho) = 0\) if and only if \(\rho\) is separable.
 Entanglement measures are also monotonic under LOCC, meaning that the (average) amount of entanglement cannot increase under free operations.
 Additionally, entanglement measures are convex, reflecting the fact that mixing entangled states cannot increase the overall entanglement.
 Mathematically, for any convex combination \(p\rho + (1-p)\sigma\) of quantum states \(\rho\) and \(\sigma\), the entanglement measure satisfies \(\mathcal{E}\big(p\rho + (1-p)\sigma\big) \leq p\mathcal{E}(\rho) + (1-p)\mathcal{E}(\sigma)\).
-Various types of entanglement measures have been developed to capture different aspects of entanglement \cite{Plenio2007-QEntMeasure}.
-These measures capture different aspects of entanglement and can be used to compare and classify different resource states based on their entanglement content.
+Various types of entanglement measures have been developed to capture different aspects of quantum entanglement \cite{Plenio2007-QEntMeasure} and can be used to compare and classify different resource states based on their entanglement content.

 Entanglement measures play a crucial role in the theory of entanglement \cite{Plenio2007-QEntMeasure, Horodecki2009-QEnt}, as they allow for the comparison, classification, and manipulation of different entangled states.
 A variety of measures have been developed to quantify entanglement \cite{Plenio2007-QEntMeasure}, and among them, three notable ones can be succinctly summarized as follows.
-The entanglement entropy \cite{Plenio2007-QEntMeasure}
+First, the entanglement entropy \cite{Plenio2007-QEntMeasure}

 which is based on the von Neumann entropy of the reduced density matrix.
-The concurrence \(C(\rho)\), which quantifies entanglement in bipartite systems and is defined as
+Second, the concurrence \(C(\rho)\), which quantifies entanglement in bipartite systems and is defined as